AppleScript

-AppleScript is a scripting language created by Apple Inc. that facilitates automated control over scriptable Mac applications.
-First introduced in System 7, it is currently included in all versions of macOS as part of a package of system automation tools.
-The term "AppleScript" may refer to the language itself, to an individual script written in the language, or, informally, to the macOS Open Scripting Architecture that underlies the language.
+AppleScript is a scripting language created by Apple Inc. that facilitates automated control of Mac applications.
+First introduced in System 7, it is currently included in macOS in a package of automation tools.
+The term AppleScript may refer to the scripting language, to a script written in the language, or to the macOS Open Scripting Architecture that underlies the language.